DoctorPepe/Fire-Emblem-Demo/README.md

 # StrategyGame
-The game created by the Urbana High School programming club
+This is my IB Computer Science IA, which is based off of the game created by the Urbana High School programming club.
+As my project, I decided to expand upon the original framework created by the club to create a battle system for the game.
+This is the demo of that battle system.

+While the original code base is largly the same in style and format, some I have changed some attributes around in order for it to work with my style of code as well.